xg590/IoT/Arduino/README.md

 arduino --install-library "Adafruit Unified Sensor"
 ```
 ### Program Arduino on PC (Win10)<a name="Win10"></a>
-* Prerequisite if you are using Arduino Pro Mini<br/>
+* Serial/TTL conversion <br/>
-Buy a <b>USB to Serial/TTL Adapter</b> because there is no on-board Serial/TTL convert chip.
+Pro Mini: Buy a <b>USB to Serial/TTL Adapter</b> because there is no on-board Serial/TTL convert chip.<br/>
-* Get the Virtual COM port (VCP) driver for the Serial/TTL convert chip
+Uno/Nano/micro-usb Nano: There is a on-board convert chip.
-  * The chip is either on the arduino board (Uno/Nano) or in the adapter bought for Pro Mini
+* Install the Virtual COM port (VCP) driver for the Serial/TTL convert chip
-  * Convert chip in My Uno is CH340, so use this [driver](https://github.com/xg590/IoT/raw/master/Arduino/CH341SER.EXE)
+  * Uno: Chip is CH340, so use this [driver](https://github.com/xg590/IoT/raw/master/Arduino/CH341SER.EXE)
-  * Chip in my external Serial/TTL Adapter for Pro Mimi is FT232RL, made by FTDI, so I use this ([driver](https://github.com/xg590/IoT/raw/master/Arduino/CDM%20v2.12.28%20WHQL%20Certified.zip).
+  * Pro Mimi: Off-board chip is FT232RL, made by FTDI, use this ([driver](https://github.com/xg590/IoT/raw/master/Arduino/CDM%20v2.12.28%20WHQL%20Certified.zip).
 Or go to manufacturer [FTDI](https://www.ftdichip.com/Drivers/VCP.htm) and check out the latest verion.).
 * Use <b>Windows Device Manager</b> to install driver manually and get an additional COM port.
 * Use Arduino IDE to program
 ### Reference